Azure/azure-sdk-for-python/sdk/storage/azure-storage-queue/swagger/README.md

 ## Remove {queueName} from url

 This directive is necessary for Python (also this directive is copied from .net) because we removed our call to _format_url_section in our generated code.
-Python has added removal of messageId, and we need to add a dummy query parameter to avoid url collisions
+We also add dummy query parameters to avoid collisions.

 ```yaml
 directive: